 Dries van Wageningen and Eberhard Waffenschmidt, Philips Research

-Figure 2 shows the calculated optimal achievable efficiency of a system according to Figure 1 with the assumption of a quality factor of 100.
-All dimensions are scaled to the diameter of the larger coil D, which ever it is (transmitter or receiver coil).
+Figure 2 shows the calculated optimal efficiency of a system according to Figure 1 with an assumed quality factor of 100.
+Dimensions for these calculations have been scaled to the larger diameter coil 'D', which can be either the transmitter or receiver.

 The values are shown as a function of the axial distance of the coils (z/D).
-The parameter is the diameter of the smaller coil D2.
+The variable is the diameter of the smaller coil D2.

 The figure shows that